14 month old panics at bedtime after 1 week separation

 Bottom line, I would say that he was traumatized by being separated from you, and needs your comforting to get past this.
 I am sorry to say that it may take awhile to get him back into an easy bedtime routine where he falls asleep peacefully, but it can certainly be done.

 First of all, I would recommend beginning bedtime earlier.
-Most 14 month olds have to use a lot of cortisol and adrenaline to stay up later than 7 pm, which makes it more difficult to relax and fall asleep.
+Most 14 month olds have to use a lot of cortisol and adrenaline to stay up later than 7 pm, which then makes it more difficult for them to relax and fall asleep.
 If you think he's overtired, I'm sure you are right.

 Second, since we know he is responding to separation trauma, I would recommend that you stay in the room while he falls asleep for now, rather than compounding the trauma by leaving him alone to cry.
 This will be labor intensive for you but you will end up with a child who happily falls asleep in his own bed at night.